"False"

 Do you have questions about older theses?

 Use the library's contact form if you have questions about older theses.
-If your question concerns DiVA, select the option "Publishing, theses and research data".
-For questions about digitisation of printed material, select the option "Archives and Special Collections".
+If your question concerns DiVA, select "Publishing, theses and research data."
+For questions about digitising printed material, select the option "Archives and Special Collections."

 Contact the library

-I have been authorized to postpone the electronic publication of my thesis.
+I have been authorised to postpone the electronic publication of my thesis.
 Do I still need to register it in DiVA three days before my posting date?

-Yes, you must register you thesis in DiVA at least three working days prior to your posting date.
+You must register your thesis in DiVA at least three working days before your posting date.

-The library sets an embargo for the publication of the thesis in accordance with the decision from the faculty.
-The fulltext of your thesis will be published and visible in DiVA after the embargo.
+The library sets an embargo for the publication of the thesis in accordance with the faculty’s decision.
+The full text of your thesis will be published and visible in DiVA after the embargo.

 Information about the thesis, abstract and posting sheet included, will be visible in DiVA on your posting date.